 These rules, as in place at the time of proceeding, shall govern all arbitration proceedings in ADR Options.

 These rules may be modified or voided by agreement of all parties.
-This agreement to arbitrate is an agreement for common law arbitration unless the parties agree expressly in writing for arbitration pursuant to the Pennsylvania Uniform Arbitration Act, a similar statute or other contractual term(s).
+This agreement to arbitrate is an agreement for statuatory law unless the parties agree expressly in writing for arbitration pursuant to the Pennsylvania Revised Uniform Arbitration Act, a similar statute or other contractual term(s).

 Rulings on legal issues are based on the principles of law which would be applicable if the case were heard in the appropriate court of public jurisdiction.
 This may be changed by a written agreement of all parties to the dispute.